Capevace/icloud-photos-backup/README.md

 This software can either be used as a CLI or as a normal Node library.

 _For more examples and usage, please refer to the [Docs][docs]._

+### Beware: your Photos.app may be set to optimize storage
+In order to be able to save disk space, Photos.app has a mode in which you can 'optimize storage' by not having every picture saved on your device.

 ### Using the CLI